| | From Barbarians to Rome

 had already taken on a very cosmopolitan character which was also a bit

+unstable.
 Different legions succeeded one another in what had become a legionary camp.

 An important period of growth and relative prosperity took over the military and